osoner/countly-documentation/faq/technical.md

 2. There are no limits on CPU or RAM of the server
 3. There are no limits on number of accounts, applications or users

+## Help!
+MongoDB eats 100% CPU.

+If you collect events having a lot of unique segmentation values (e.g almost unique to every user, for example), this will cause collection sizes to be "extreme", causing locks all over the place.

+some events that take parameters which value is almost unique per user

 ## How do I remove all users and define a new user?

 1. Login to your server terminal with root credentials